Six steps to creating an emergency fund

 Many people juggle competing financial goals—from building a budget to planning for retirement to investing in the stock market—which can make it hard to prioritize setting up an emergency fund.
 But planning for the unexpected can help set you on the path toward financial success in both the short and long term.

-The source of this Morgan Stanley article, Six Steps to Creating an Emergency Fund, was originally published on January 24, 2022.
+The source of this Morgan Stanley article, Six Steps to Creating an Emergency Fund, was published on December 15, 2022.